anquanscan/sec-tools/README.md

 [ThePhish](https://github.com/emalderson/ThePhish): ThePhish: an automated phishing email analysis tool
 [pentest-wiki](https://github.com/nixawk/pentest-wiki): PENTEST-WIKI is a free online security knowledge library for pentesters / researchers.
 If you have a good idea, please share it with others.
 [SwiftnessX](https://github.com/ehrishirajsharma/SwiftnessX): A cross-platform note-taking & target-tracking app for penetration testers.
 [Helios](https://github.com/stefan2200/Helios): A Python based Web Application security scanner
+[Hacking-Resources](https://github.com/rng70/Hacking-Resources): This repository contains some resources for ethical hackers penetration tester 😊 This may contain some files, tools, books, and links that need to be used for good purposes only.
+Do not do any illegal work using these sources.